betterscientificsoftware/bssw.io/Articles/Blog/2021-03-useful-practices-for-SEoMsDSP.md

 Energy Technology Laboratory (NETL), the project's mission is to improve the efficiency and reliability of the existing fleet of coal-fired power plants while accelerating the development of a broad range of advanced fossil energy systems.
-The IDAES team spans three national laboratories (NETL, SNL, and LBNL) and three Universities (Carnegie-Mellon University, West Virginia University, and Notre Dame University).
+The IDAES team spans three national laboratories &mdash; NETL, Sandia National Laboratories (SNL), and Lawrence Berkeley National Laboratory (LBNL) &mdash; and three Universities &mdash; Carnegie-Mellon University (CMU), West Virginia University (WVU), and Notre Dame University.
 Most of the team is in two locations &mdash; CMU and NETL &mdash; in Pittsburgh, PA.
 However, there are half a dozen participants at each of LBNL (Berkeley, CA) and Sandia (Albuquerque, NM), as well as professors and several graduate students at WVU and Notre Dame.
 From a software engineering perspective, the goal is to build a software package that is capable of